-Registration of a trademark in the Register for Caribbean Dutch Trademarks ("CaribIEregister") cannot be refused based on anticipations (nor on absolute or relative grounds).
-If an application meets the formal requirements the registration of the trademark will be effected.
-The legal date of registration of a trademark shall be the same as the official date of filing, irrespective of the actual date on which the registration is affected.
+Registration of a trademark in the Trademark Register of Sint Maarten cannot be refused based on anticipations.
+If the application meets the formal requirements, and the trademark is not found non registrable per se, the registration of the trademark will be effected.
+The legal date of registration of a trademark in the Trademark Register of Sint Maarten shall be the same as the official date of filing, irrespective of the actual date on which the registration is accepted.
 Registration will take place in the language of the application.